Chapter 1. Vector Spaces(vector space)

 ○ c(A + B) = cA + cB

 ⑤ Theorem 1.
-Cayley–Hamilton Theorem
+Cayley–Hamilton theorem

-○ Using this, An can be calculated as An = (A2 - (a + d)A + (ad - bc)E) Q(A) + kA + sE for n ≥ 2
+○ By applying this theorem, An (where n ≥ 2) can be calculated in the form An = (A2 - (a + d)A + (ad - bc)E) Q(A) + kA + sE

 ⑥ Programming Code